PierBusDev/GolangPierbook/readme.md

 #### WaitGroups
 Sometimes one goroutine needs to wait for multiple goroutines to complete their work.
 To wait for a single goroutine we keep using the `done` channel pattern as before, but for this new case we need to use `waitGroup` from the `sync` package of the stdlib

+A WaitGroup waits for a collection of goroutines to finish.
+The main goroutine calls `Add` to set the number of goroutines to wait for.
+Then each of the goroutines runs and calls `Done` when finished.
+At the same time, `Wait` can be used to block until all goroutines have finished.

 ```go
 func main(){
 	var wg sync.WaitGroup